AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2><a name="Remove"></a> </h2>
-<h2>Considerations about removing assignments from issues</h2>
+<h2>Considerations about removing assignments from issues</h2> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: drafted and moved to Modify issue assignments overview article)</p>
+-->
 <p>You can remove assignments from one issue at a time, or you can remove assignments from multiple issues in bulk.</p>
-<p>For more information about removing assignments from issues in bulk, see <a href="../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md" class="MCXref xref">Edit user assignments for multiple issues</a>. </p>
+<p>For more information about removing assignments from issues in bulk, see <a href="../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md" class="MCXref xref">Modify user assignments for multiple issues in a list</a>. </p>
 <p>Consider the following when removing assignments from issues: </p>
 <ul>
 <li>When you unassign a user from an issue, the issue remains assigned to the job role that the user fulfilled on the issue.</li>